-This is far more convenient than printed signs, which require having the designs sent to print, awaiting the printing process and despatch times, and installing the display - every single time a new poster goes up (see Bauer fig. 1 below, depicting how digital signage is able to skip past 3 of the necessary stages involved in creating printed signage) .
+This is far more convenient than printed signs, which require having the designs sent to print, waiting for the printing and despatch times, and installing the display - every single time a new poster goes up!
+See fig. 1 below, which depicts how digital signage is able to skip past 3 of the necessary stages involved in creating printed signage .

 In the case of companies who wish to keep their signage up to date, they will use and discard a high number of materials in the process, from manufacture, to print, to display.
-In this regard, digital signage could be considered to be more environmentally friendly as it produces far less waste over its life span.
+In this regard, digital signage could be considered to be more environmentally friendly as it produces far less waste over its lifespan.
 Conveniently, this is at less cost to the advertiser as they will no longer have to keep spending on signage production.

-How digital advertising works: Keeping customers happy
+How digital signage works: Keeping customers happy

 Advertising isn’t just about persuading the customer to buy a specific product.
 Using digital signage can affect your customer's or visitor's mood and perception of their surroundings.